Celery seems like a harmless snack, but is it actually safe for guinea pigs?

 Heightened Blood Pressure

-Too much celery even improves the preservation of water, leaving the guinea pig obese.
+Too much celery also promotes water retention, leaving the guinea pig obese.

 Allergic Reactions